jadijadi/lpic1book/1032_process_text_streams_using_filters.md

 ## Streams
 In **UNIX** world a lot of data is in TEXT form.
 Log files, configurations, user inputs,  list of files, ... . **Filtering** this data means taking an input stream of text and performing some conversion on the text before sending it to an output stream.
 In this context, a **streams** is nothing more than *"a sequence of bytes that can be read or written using library functions that hide the details of an underlying device from the application"*.

-In simple words, a text stream is an input of text from keyboard, a file, a network device, .. and filtering it is authomatically changing it.
+In simple words, a text stream is an input of text from keyboard, a file, a network device, .. and filtering it is automatically changing it.

 As you saw in previous section, modern programming environments and shells (including bash) use three standard I/O streams: